jbodnar2/AV-Editor/README.md

 ## Chrome v FireFox | Bugs & Inconsistencies

-Why not notes on Safari?
-Because its problems seems a bit too unwiedy for me to address.

-I. Sometimes, clicking the cue-segment select button appears to misbehave in Chrome.
-Using **Chrome**, when the time blocks of two cues overlap, the time selection button selects the one with the earliest start time.
-Also, if the track(s) are set to `mode = "showing"` then the two cues both appear on the video when the second segment is selected. **Firefox**, however, treats each cue separately.
-Selecting either cue selects the expected segment.

-> An example of this "odd" behavior can be seen with "Shortwave: What Chimpanzees..." [*00:03:01 - 00:03:03*] (a) and [*00:03:03 - 00:03:04*] (b): "(a) Can I show you a clip of (b) Oh, yes (a) that (b) please".

-The fix was to add a fraction of a second to the start time once I get it before setting the video start time.
+Using Chrome if two consecutive segments had the same start and end time (or overlapped in time), clicking the second segment's time-selection button on the UI would either select the first segment or do nothing.
+My guess was that Chrome would in some way combine the two cues into one as it processed them and in some way throw off the time-selection functionality.
+The "fix" was to add a fraction of a second to the startTime I wanted to set the video to in the editor's `setToTime()` function.
+Firefox did not exhibit this problem and operated as I expected it to operate.